openpgpjs/openpgpjs/README.md

 ### Examples

-Here are some examples of how to use OpenPGP.js v5.
-For more elaborate examples and working code, please check out the [public API unit tests](https://github.com/openpgpjs/openpgpjs/blob/main/test/general/openpgp.js).
-If you're upgrading from v4 it might help to check out the [changelog](https://github.com/openpgpjs/openpgpjs/wiki/V5-Changelog) and [documentation](https://github.com/openpgpjs/openpgpjs#documentation).
+Here are some examples of how to use it inside Postman.

 #### Encrypt and decrypt *Uint8Array* data with a password